Ranimuli/Class-Attending/README.md

 # Class-Attending
 my-graduated-project (beginner)
-This id my graduated project before internship.
+This is my graduated project before internship.